5250 Information and Data Security

 • Protecting technology assets such as hardware, software, telecommunications and network infrastructure from unauthorized use or misuse.

-These procedures and standards will comply with the Washington state Office of the Chief Information Officer (OCIO) policies, and will establish a shared, trusted environment for the protection of sensitive data and accomplishment of business transactions.
+These procedures and standards will comply with the WaTech policies to establish a shared, trusted environment for the protection of sensitive data and accomplishment of business transactions.

 Applicability